Jyotie/lightning-connect-tutorial/configure-data-source-objects.md

 1. Click **Save**.

-	> Note that there is also a standard object name "Order" and that this will result in two tabs with the label of "Orders."
+	> Note: there is also a standard object named "Order" and this will result in two tabs with the label of "Orders".
 You can change the tab name for your external object by changing the label in the object definition.

 ## Step 5: View the External Order Data